 All retrieved from Readwise.

-Only recently have I started to use the tagging feature to identify the pieces of content: is this highlight for prose only?
+Only recently have I used the tagging feature to identify the pieces of content: is this highlight for prose only?
 Is it about the human condition?
 Is this historical or financial?
 Each highlight is now appropriately tagged and any notes or comments I have about why I am highlighting the text, or memories sparked, would be added to the highlight notes.

 Tagging my highlights has allowed me to create a structured well of information.